-Prospective work that will be undertaken post-2021 to implement this measure:
+Prospective work that will be undertaken post-2022 to implement this measure:

 22 of the 23 dioceses of the ACA have adopted the Episcopal Standards (Child Protection) Canon 2017.
+The one remaining diocese is expected to review its position in 2023.